wp-plugins/category-pie/readme.txt

 === Category Pie ===
 Contributors: donutz
 Donate link: http://peterherrel.com/donate/
-Tags: category, tags, taxonomy, chart, stats, google, google chart, fun Requires at least: 3.1
+Tags: category, tags, taxonomy, chart, stats, data visualization, google, google chart, fun Requires at least: 3.6
-Tested up to: 3.5.1
+Tested up to: 4.0
-Stable tag: 0.2
+Stable tag: 1.0
-License: GPLv2
+License: GPLv3

 The Category Pie plugin for WordPress adds a bit of extra flavor to those otherwise boring category administration pages.

 == Description ==

-The Category Pie plugin for WordPress adds a 3D pie chart to the administration pages for categories, tags and custom taxonomies.
-For non-hierarchical taxonomies like post tags only the top 10 is displayed.
+The Category Pie plugin for WordPress adds a pie chart to the administration pages for categories, tags and custom taxonomies.
+For non-hierarchical taxonomies like post tags the top 10 is displayed.

 == Installation ==